-Table 1 – Comparison between different Demand Reduction Tools
+Table 1 – Comparison between different demand reduction tools

 DCRP Process

 The DCRP enables a response to a short-term, forecastable event on the electricity system.
 An example of this is where there is a shortfall in supply to meet forecasted demand, such as during a period of cold temperatures, combined with low wind.
 This would likely be an in-day response that NESO would need to respond to within 24 hours of a shortfall being identified.
-It will most likely be actuated to manage an electricity supply shortfall during evening peak, where the situation cannot be effectively controlled using other demand control measures, e.g., voltage reduction.
-The DCRP can, however, be utilised to manage other short-term shortfalls in electricity supply.
+It will most likely be used to, but is not limited to, manage an electricity supply shortfall during evening peak, where the situation cannot be effectively controlled using other demand control measures, e.g. voltage reduction.
 The DCRP reduces demand by load disconnections, using a pre-prepared rota and plan.
 The DCRP will only be utilised after enhanced market and network options have been exhausted.

 A summary of the process can be seen in the diagram below.

 Figure 1 – Flowchart showing a summary of the DCRP Process.
-Note: text in italics indicates that these steps are not included in Grid Code OC6.
+Note: text in italics indicates that these steps are not included in Grid Code OC6 but are detailed in the full protocol.

 Implementation Rota Plan

-NESO will create an Implementation Rota Plan (IRP) with the rota for disconnecting and reconnecting load blocks.
+NESO will create an Implementation Rota Plan (IRP) establishing a rota for disconnecting and reconnecting load blocks.
 Where practicable and necessary, the same level of rota disconnection will apply to all 14 DNO licence areas.
-The IRP will be created during the emergency, to adapt to the requirements of the situation.
-The IRP uses the same load blocks used by the ESEC other than R, S, T & U which are reserved as fast load blocks (to be used when there is a need to reduce demand on the transmission system and there is insufficient time to implement the DCRP).
-Load blocks will be disconnected in alphabetic sequence (up to load block Q).
+The IRP will be created during the emergency and will be adapted to the requirements of the emergency.
+The IRP uses the same load blocks used by the ESEC other than R, S, T & U which are reserved as Fast Load Blocks (to be used when there is a need to reduce demand on the transmission system and there is insufficient time to implement the DCRP).
+Load Blocks will be disconnected in alphabetic sequence (up to load block Q).

 Stand Down Procedure